unbit/uwsgi-docs/OffloadSubsystem.rst

 The Future
 **********

-The offloading subsystem has a great potential.
+The offloading subsystem has a great potential, you can think of it as a software DMA: you program it, and then it goes alone.

+Currently it is pretty monolithic, but the idea is to allow more-complex plugins (a redis-one is on work)

 Next step is allowing the user to "program" it via the uwsgi api.